DanielMerigo/login_page/README.md

 # LOGIN PAGE
-For use this repository you need to install some dependences:

-**npm install pg express morgan**
+For use this repository you need to install some dependences **npm install pg express morgan**

 Use **Insomnia** for the requests and responses